 5.2.3.2.
-Visibility Checks - (included above)
+Visibility Checks - (to be included in PDF file #3)

 Proposer must verify if and when their target is observable, and proof that they can achieve a sufficiently high observing efficiency.
 For these, you can choose between two tools in Phase 1: